 John next was selected to work at the port area of Manila on November 9, 1942, as a replacement worker.
 What is known is that the POWs worked as stevedores loading and unloading ships at Pier 7.
 The POWs first lived in a warehouse directly across from the customs house at Pier 7 but moved to the Port Area Building by October 1942.
 Their quarters were poorly light, the showers were inadequate, and the washrooms smelled because of poor ventilation.
 There was no real kitchen and food was cooked outside in dirty conditions.
 At first, there was no American doctor and when one did arrive, there was no real infirmary.
 The work was hard and the POWs worked the docks 24 hours a day in shifts.
 The POWs on this detail worked as stevedores loading and unloading ships.
 After the war when he was asked what they had loaded and unloaded, he said, “military supplies. rice and junk.”
 When asked, “Junk?”
 He responded, “Yes, junk.
 I don’t know what in the world it was for.
 It seems we unloaded one whole shipload of broken beer bottles.”

-On May 17, 1943, John’s name appeared on a list released by the War Department of men who were still considered Missing in Action.
-In November 1943, the War Department sent another message to his parents.
+On May 17, 1943, John’s parents received a message from the War Department of men who were still considered Missing in Action.

 = 385 WESTERN AVE JANESVILLE WIS